 - First, there was nothing in the recipe about the absolute importance of having all ingredients at room temperature.
 I’m telling you now; it’s absolutely important if you want the ingredients to mix well, and if you want a high cake with delicate crumb.

 - Next, the oven time was simply wrong.
 I kept checking and checking until I thought surely it was burned up, but no. I’ve corrected the time, now, realizing any cake this full of goodness would need at least 75 minutes to reach perfection.
 Also, I devised a method for you to know if your cake is done (toothpicks and such just do not work) and I’ll explain that soon.

-- Finally, the directions were not explicit enough and I actually made it wrong, the first try.
+- Finally, the directions were not explicit enough and I actually made it wrong on the first try.
 It did make a cake, but I had a time keeping it all on the counter, at one point.
+(Sort of a Julia Child moment, that.)
 I’ve fixed it so you cannot make the mistake I made and you can thank me later.

 So the first one fell just a smidgen—it came out of the oven too soon, I am sure, and there was that episode all over the counter….
 It was scrumptious and everyone loved it—especially the slightly-fallen-cake-lovers—but I was not proud.

 I might be a bit too proud, now.

 However, this cake is a hit everywhere it goes, its lovers stealing extra pieces to take home for seconds the next day, then later confessing and offering huge compliments to get back into my good graces.
 So I’ll make one again, soon?